Meara Conway: Political career

+Her work in opposition has consequently focused in significant part on government ethics, using legislative questioning, access-to-information records, public advocacy, and formal complaints to bring greater scrutiny to the Saskatchewan Party government.

 During the 2020 Saskatchewan election Conway came under fire from the Saskatchewan Party over social media comments made in 2018 that implied an opposition to the Alberta oil sands.
 Party leader Ryan Meili subsequently addressed the comments and affirmed NDP support for oil and gas, while recognizing the need to invest in renewables sources of energy.
-Conway reiterated that she is "very concerned about the impacts of climate change" and applauded the NDP's "balanced approach" which she said includes "investments into renewable energy that would create sustainable, well-paying jobs for energy sector workers."
+Conway reiterated that she is "very concerned about the impacts of climate change" and applauded the NDP's approach, which she said includes "investments into renewable energy that would create sustainable, well-paying jobs for energy sector workers."

-On November 4, 2020, Conway was named NDP critic for Social Services, Housing, Human Rights and Community-Based Organizations.

-As of June 22, 2024, she serves as the Official Opposition critic for Social Services, Housing, Community-Based Organizations, Childcare and Early Learning, Francophone Affairs, Ethics and Democracy, as well as the associate critic for Education.
-Conway also serves as the Deputy House Leader of the Official Opposition.
+Conway has served as NDP critic for Health, Social Services, Housing, Human Rights, Community-Based Organizations, Rural and Remote Health, Childcare and Early Learning, Francophone Affairs, Ethics and Democracy, Associate Education, and as Deputy House Leader for the Opposition.

+While serving as critic for Social Services, Housing, and Community-based Organizations, Conway led consultations across Saskatchewan and released a comprehensive report on housing, poverty, and social assistance in early 2022.
+The report examined changes to housing policy, a pattern of cuts to services, and took aim at changes to the SIS program introduced by the Saskatchewan Party.
+The report proposed both short and longterm policy recommendations aimed at reducing homelessness and improving Saskatchewan’s social safety net.

+As of June 2025, Conway was named the Health critic.